Effective governance

 The Directors of our Board are appointed by the Governor pursuant to the South Australian Water Corporation Act 1994 and Public Corporations Act 1993, reporting to the Minister for Housing Infrastructure.
 The Board sets our strategic direction and monitors performance, driving efficiency and protecting our long-term financial viability in accordance with the Public Corporations Act 1993.

-The following Board Directors, appointed by the Governor of South Australia, served during 2023-24:
+The following Board Directors, appointed by the Governor of South Australia, served the Corporation during 2024-25:

 - Allan Holmes, Chair